tracktownsoftware/VS2022-NetFramework4.6.2-WinFormsControl-RegistryEntries/README.md

 # VS2022-NetFramework4.6.2-WinFormsControl-RegistryEntries
-Figuring out VS2022 toolbox and designer registry entries for a .NET Framework 4.6.2 Windows Forms custom control.
+Figuring out VS2022 toolbox and designer extensibility registry entries for a .NET Framework 4.6.2 Windows Forms custom control.

 A possible bug in VS2022 is it does not find the "Toolbox Controls Installer" registry entry to automatically populate the VS2022 toolbox with a .NET Framework 4.6.2 Windows Forms custom control.
 This works in VS2019 (and VS2017).